Monkeypox Outbreak: Country Details

 How many monkeypox cases are there in Pakistan?

-Based on the most recent reports available from the government in Islamabad, health authorities in Pakistan have reported new cases and 0 new deaths.
-The people of Pakistan have experienced 0 total cases since the start of the outbreak.
+Based on the most recent reports available from the government in Islamabad, health authorities in Pakistan have reported 1 new case and 0 new deaths.
+The people of Pakistan have experienced 5 total cases since the start of the outbreak.

 You can use the charts on this page to explore the spread of Monkeypox in Pakistan.
 Lastly, you can see how the Pakistan Monkeypox situation compares with the situation globally on the MonkeypoxTracker homepage.